Purchases of medicines in the EU/EEA

 Remember to bring the correct documentation before you submit an application to Helfo.

-You must be able to document that the medicines has been dispensed from a pharmacy or other outlet that has permission to sell medicines in the country you are staying in.
-You must also document that the medicine has been dispensed for personal use.
+You must be able to document that the medicines has been dispensed from a pharmacy or another outlet authorized to sell medicines in the country you are staying in.

 Example